bradygaster/ReadR/prompts.md

+## These two together seem to get it

 Find the Azure AI Foundry resource in my subscription and tell me its name.
 Then, list all models deployed in that resource.